Crews are working to contain the wildfire north of Okanagan Connector - Vernon Morning Star

-The Gottfriedsen Mountain wildfire has grown to an estimated 730 hectares overnight.
+The Gottfriedsen Mountain wildfire, which was sparked by lightning Aug.
+9, has grown to an estimated 730 hectares.

-Crews are focusing on completing control lines around the fire and beginning mop ups.
+Despite increasing in size over the weekend, BC Wildfire said crews are focusing on completing control lines around the fire and beginning mop ups.
+Over the weekend they estimated that the fire was 75 per cent guarded and fire fighters were aided by some rain.

 Air support will be aiding crews for bucket support if needed, along with danger tree assessors and fallers to assist when required.